The coherent-state transformation in quantum electrodynamics coupled cluster theory: Discussion

-which renders a comparison with the CBO regime conceptually difficult.
-In addition, for molecular systems with a non-vanishing permanent dipole moment on the mean-field level of theory, $\braket{\hat{d}_\lambda}_0\neq 0$, the QED-HF reference state, $\ket{R}$, is undefined in the low-frequency limit since all components of the coherent state vanish identically for $\omega_c\to 0$ (\textit{cf.} Appendix \ref{sec.lowfreq_qedhf}).
-From a formal perspective, we should expect a similar divergent behaviour of the QED-CC ansatz for consistency reasons, which is however only guaranteed when we account for the CS-transformation in the reference state (\textit{cf.} Eq.\eqref{eq.cs_qedcc_ansatz}).
-Consequently, the CS-renormalized QED-CC correlation energy diverges as $\omega_c\to 0$ due to photonic contributions absent in the (up to a ZPE-shift) purely electronic QED-HF energy.
-We may therefore argue that the convergent energy reported in Ref.\cite{haugland2025} reflects a restriction of the CS-transformation to the polaritonic Hamiltonian in the original formulation of QED-CC theory, which does not take into account the proper low-frequency limit of the QED-HF reference state and its consistent QED-CC extension.
+as $\omega_c\to 0$, which renders a comparison with the CBO regime conceptually difficult.
+In addition, for molecular systems with a non-vanishing permanent dipole moment on the mean-field level of theory, $\braket{\hat{d}_\lambda}_0\neq 0$, the QED-HF reference state in Eq.\eqref{eq.qedhf_ansatz} is undefined in the low-frequency limit since all components of the coherent state vanish identically for $\omega_c\to 0$ (\textit{cf.} Appendix \ref{sec.lowfreq_qedhf}).
+From a formal perspective, we should expect a similar divergent behaviour of the QED-CC ansatz for consistency reasons, which is however only guaranteed when we account for the CS-transformation (\textit{cf.} Eq.\eqref{eq.cs_qedcc_ansatz}).

-We shall finally recall that both formulations of QED-CC theory coincide for neutral molecules without a permanent dipole moment on the mean-field level.
-The converged QED-HF reference state is then simply given by $\ket{\Phi_0,0_c}$, which is well defined in the low-frequency limit despite the photon number expectation value being still divergent due the DSE contribution (\textit{cf.} Appendix \ref{sec.photonnr_qedhf}).
-However, in this case more subtle problems concerning the definition of an adiabatic polaritonic ground state might become relevant as cavity-induced non-adiabatic interactions with the excited (mainly photon) state manifold occur for small $\omega_c$\cite{fischer2023}, which renders the CBO framework and related CC formulations\cite{angelico2023,fischer2024,fischer2025} in this regime apparently more appropriate than QED-CC theory.